nadudvariz/Layout-optimization/README.md

 The raw response is parsed as JSON and checked for the presence of a `matches` key holding a list.
 If parsing or validation fails, the system falls back to the output of the retrieval stage: the top `min_keep` candidates are returned with their original similarity scores and a fixed explanatory note.
 This guarantees that the caller always receives a result of the same shape, and that a malformed model response degrades the quality of the ranking rather than interrupting the pipeline.

-# Component Selector Prompt using predicates
+# Component Selector Prompt Using Predicates

 You are a component-selection engine.
 Your task is to select the components required by the given predicates from the provided component catalogue.